-Ravello, the shining jewel of the Amalfi Coast is a destination that is not for the faint of heart.
+Ravello, the shining jewel of the Amalfi Coast, is a destination not for the faint of heart.
 Set upon a rocky cliff that overlooks the shimmering sea, this quaint town that neighbors Positano is the perfect place to marvel at the world’s most picturesque coastline.

 1. Villa Cimbrone

 One of the best sights in Ravello is the terrace gardens that offer incredible views of the Amalfi Coast and beyond.
-One of the two most famous gardens in the town is Villa Cimbrone.
-This garden known for its elegance and opulence holds a striking resemblance to the century-old palaces that are commonplace in cities like Vienna and Paris.
+One of the two most famous gardens in the town is Hotel Villa Cimbrone.
+This hotel villa’s garden, known for its elegance and luxury, holds a striking resemblance to the century-old palaces that are commonplace in cities like Vienna and Paris.

-Villa Cimborne offers a much-needed break from the hustle and bustle of Italy’s larger cities like Florence and Rome.
-One can spend hours roaming the expansive gardens that overlook the serene blue sea and the coastline.
+Villa Cimbrone offers a much-needed break from the hustle and bustle of Italy’s larger cities like Florence and Rome.
+One can spend hours roaming the expansive gardens overlooking the serene blue sea and the coastline.

-The most famous spot at Villa Cimbrone is the Terrace of Infinity lined with Romanesque statues.
-As you stand atop the iconic terrace, you get to see deep-sea beneath you and the stone houses that dot the Amalfi cliffs.
-Villa Cimbrone has seen many famous visitors through the years including T.S Eliot and Virginia Wolf.
+The most famous spot at Villa Cimbrone is the Terrace of Infinity, lined with Romanesque statues.
+Standing atop the iconic terrace, you see the deep sea beneath you, and the stone houses dot the Amalfi cliffs.
+Villa Cimbrone has seen many famous visitors, including T.S Eliot and Virginia Wolf.

 2. Villa Rufolo

-Villa Rufolo rivals Villa Cimbrone in magnificence and beauty but is visual contrast to its neighboring garden.
-While Cimbrone offers views of the aquatic landscape, Rufolo exhibits Ravello’s floral beauty.
+Villa Rufolo rivals Villa Cimbrone in magnificence and beauty but is in visual contrast to its neighboring garden.
+While Hotel Villa Cimbrone offers views of the aquatic landscape, Rufolo exhibits Ravello’s floral beauty.
 Visitors can feel one with nature as they stroll through Villa Rufolo’s stunning gardens.

-The Villa dates back all the way to the 13th century and is exemplary of the stunning architecture that Amalfi is known for.
-The famous composer Richard Wagner is said to have found his inspiration for the opera, Parsifal during a visit to the gardens.
+The Villa dates back to the 13th century and is exemplary of the stunning architecture that Amalfi is known for.
+The famous composer Richard Wagner is said to have found his inspiration for the opera Parsifal during a visit to the gardens.

 Villa Rufolo is a must-see on a trip to the Italian island for jaw-dropping views of the Gulf of Salerno.
 In addition to the garden, there is a tower and a museum on the ground that’s worth visiting.
 The entrance to the Rufolo is located in Ravello’s main town square, Piazza Vescovado.

-The main square offers gorgeous views of the mountains that surround the region and serve as a backdrop to the ocean.
-The piazza is also home to Ravello’s Cathedral which was designed in Romanesque architecture and is definitely worth a visit.
+The main square offers gorgeous views of the region’s mountains and serves as an ocean backdrop.
+The piazza is also home to Ravello’s Cathedral, which was designed in Romanesque architecture and is definitely worth a visit.

 4. Duomo di Ravello

-Another famous spot in Ravello is the Duomo di Ravello, an impressive cathedral located in the town center that dates all the way back to the year 1087.
+Another famous spot in Ravello is the Duomo di Ravello, an impressive cathedral in the town center that dates back to 1087.
 The Duomo is known for its large bronze doors that turn inward and feature a carving of Christ surrounded by saints.

-A great way to explore the coastline that surrounds Ravello is on a hike through the Path of Gods.
-This 7 km path stretches from Bomerano to Nocelle (with many small towns in between) and offers some incredible views of the Amalfi Coast.
-The hiking trail is just a short drive from Ravello and totally worth the trip.
+A great way to explore the coastline surrounding Ravello is to hike through the Path of Gods.
+This 7 km path stretches from Bomerano to Nocelle (with many small towns in between) and offers incredible views of the Amalfi Coast.
+The hiking trail is just a short drive from Ravello and is worth the trip.

-However, the real treat lies at the end of the hike where you get to experience Amalfi from the clouds.
-Stand atop the highest cliff and watch the deep blue ocean beneath you surrounded by the hillside homes that Amalfi is known for.
-The Path of Gods hike is a once-in-a-lifetime kind of experience.
+However, the real treat lies at the end of the hike, where you experience Amalfi from the clouds.
+Stand atop the highest cliff and watch the deep blue ocean beneath you, surrounded by the hillside homes that Amalfi is known for.
+The Path of God’s hike is a once-in-a-lifetime kind of experience.

 6. Cruise along the Amalfi coast

-A trip to Ravello is not complete without a cruise along the stunning Amalfi Coast.
-This coastal region is one of the famous places in the world and is a popular summer destination among celebrities.
+A trip to Ravello is incomplete without a cruise along the stunning Amalfi Coast.
+This coastal region is one of the most famous places in the world and is a popular summer destination among celebrities.

 A cruise along the coastline will take you across the region’s famous towns like Ravello and Positano.
 It’s the best way to get a bird’s eye view of the coastal towns and capture those coveted seaside cliff pictures.